Standard Guidance

 NYDFS_PART_500_2023 quick answer

-NY DFS Cybersecurity Regulation (23 NYCRR 500) sets the policy, control, and evidence expectations an organisation needs to demonstrate when NYDFS_PART_500_2023 is in scope for US-NY — and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+NY DFS Cybersecurity Regulation (23 NYCRR 500) sets the policy, control, and evidence expectations an organisation needs to demonstrate when NY DFS Cybersecurity Regulation (23 NYCRR 500) is in scope for US-NY - and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+Every policy Quick Policy generates is scored against NY DFS Cybersecurity Regulation (23 NYCRR 500) with a pass mark and plain-English gap guidance, so you can see exactly where you stand before an assessor does.

 Standard facts